bitwarden/contributing-docs/docs/architecture/deep-dives/authorization.md

    ```

-3. Define an an authorization handler for the operation and resource:
+3. Define an an authorization handler for the operation and resource.
+It must inherit from the
+   `AuthorizationHandler` class:

    ```cs
    public class CipherAuthorizationHandler : AuthorizationHandler<CipherOperationRequirement, Cipher>